Virtual exchange: Role in language and skills development

 A considerable amount of research points to the benefits of virtual exchange or telecollaboration partnering.
 Not only do these partnerships improve linguistic competence, they also develop higher-order thinking skills and contribute to the development of cross-cultural attitudes, knowledge, skills, and awareness.
 Moreover, virtual exchange activities develop digital literacies as well various multiliteracies.

 Recent years have also witnessed the emergence of partners using a foreign language such as English not only with native speakers, but also with other non-native speakers as a lingua franca in various virtual exchanges.
 Studies reveal that these virtual exchanges have equally produced positive results in terms of skills development.

 While integration of and research into various virtual exchange partnerships have mainly occurred at universities, what is also emerging is an exploration of virtual exchange integration into secondary language education.

-O'Dowd and Lewis report that up to now, the majority of online exchanges occurs between Western classrooms based in North America and Europe, while the number of partnerships involving other continents and other languages remains small.
+O'Dowd and Lewis report that initially, the majority of online exchanges occurred between Western classrooms based in North America and Europe, while the number of partnerships involving other continents and other languages remained small.
+This has changed since the development of projects such as iEarn and the International Virtual Exchange Project which includes teachers and students from non-western countries.

-Models of virtual exchange

-In the same way that the terminology surrounding virtual exchange can vary, there have also been several forms of virtual exchanges that have been used extensively over the years.
-Some of the most well known among practitioners are: